Battle of Gabon: Prelude

-Following the rallying of Cameroon on 27 August, the Gabonese authorities decided to reinforce their frontier with that province along with the Ntem river.
+Following the rallying of Cameroon on 27 August, the authorities in Gabon decided to reinforce their frontier with that province along with the Ntem river.
 On 3 September, Roger Gardet entered Bitam by a ruse.
 On the pretext of medical necessity, he received permission from Captain Gourvès at Bitam to cross the frontier.
 Gourvès agreed to rally his troops to Free France only if his superior, the chief administrator of Woleu-Ntem based at Oyem, a certain Besson, did the same.
 Besson at first refused, but on 5 September Gardet informed him that he was relieving him of his command.
 Besson left for Cameroon and the following day, 6 September, Free French forces arrived in Bitam and Oyem with Pierre Roger Martocq as the new administrator of Woleu-Ntem.

 On 11 September, Masson held a meeting with his army and navy commanders at which it was decided to reinforce Mayumba.
 On 9 and 15 September, Colonel André Parant brought a dozen Free French fighters into Mayumba on a Potez 540.
 On 15 September, the Vichy reinforcements arrived on the Cap des Palmes, escorted by the submarine Poncelet: a troop of marines from the aviso Bougainville and the defence of Port-Gentil.
 While the commander of the submarine, Captain Bertrand de Saussine du Pont de Gault was breakfasting with the district administrator, the Free French invaded the administrator's residence.
 After several hours of discussions, and with Parant's men occupying the city, Saussine was permitted to leave, taking with him whoever did not wish to join the Free French.
 Most of the marines opted to stay in Mayumba.
+On 7 October, Free French forces from Moyen-Congo occupied Booué.

 On 8 October, De Gaulle arrived in Douala, Cameroon.
 Four days later he authorised plans for the invasion of French Equatorial Africa.
 He wanted to use French Equatorial Africa as a base to launch attacks into Axis-controlled Libya.
 For this reason, he personally headed northward to survey the situation in Chad, located on the southern border of Libya.
+The Free French devised a two-prong attack, whereby one force from Douala would invade northern Gabon and another would attack southern Gabon from Moyen-Congo before both converged on Libreville.